derdudev/gaussEx.sty/README.md

 ```

 ## Matrix classes
+The idea behind matrix classes is to assign an identifier to a certain group of options and use this to set these options as the "base styling" for `gexmatrix` matrices, in analogy to classes for LaTeX documents (FOOTNOTE: LaTeX classes actually are a somewhat bad analogy as they require certain configurations.
+Matrix classes on the other hand do not require any specific options to be set.) or CSS classes for HTML elements.
+This base styling can then of course be overriden individually for each `gexmatrix` environment.
+Hence, matrix classes basically extend the functionality of the `\newmatrix` mechanism from `gauss.sty`.

 Instead of using `\newmatrix`, authors can now define new matrix classes using `\NewGexMatrix`.
 This command takes two arguments:
 1. The name of the matrix class
 2. The options that should be set under that class